-Drawing with Shapes
+Drawing Shapes

 In Harmony, you can use the shape tools to draw circles, lines and squares.
-You can also easily reshape a square or circle into a much more complex drawing such as these butterfly wings-see Reshaping a Drawing Using the Contour Editor Tool on page 100 and Reshaping Pencil Lines with the Pencil Editor Tool on page 102.
+You can also easily reshape a square or circle into a much more complex drawing such as these butterfly wings-see Reshaping a Drawing Using the Contour Editor Tool on page 96 and Reshaping Pencil Lines on page 98.